thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

       config.include RequestHeaders
     end

-Note about the time comparisons above: the reason we are calling `to_i` on `event.started_at` and `event.ended_at` is that Ruby time (the time we are setting when we declare the `date` variable) is more precise than ActiveRecord time (the time we are getting back from `Event.last`).
-If you run the tests without `to_i`, you will see something like this:
+Note about the time comparisons above: the reason we are calling "to_i" on "event.started_at" and "event.ended_at" is that Ruby time (the time we are setting when we declare the "date" variable) is more precise than ActiveRecord time (the time we are getting back from "Event.last").
+If you run the tests without "to_i," you will see something like this:

         expected: Wed, 16 Apr 2014 17:13:47 UTC +00:00
              got: Wed, 16 Apr 2014 17:13:47 UTC +00:00